mdaniels687/Hangman/README.md

 # Hangman
-Creating the game Hangman with different features
+Creating the game Hangman using pygame